NBPub/AutoArcher/README.md

 See [Poetry Docs](https://python-poetry.org/docs/) for more details.

 1. Install Poetry, see above link for guidance.
-2. [Download](https://github.com/NBPub/AutoArcher/archive/refs/heads/main.zip) AutoArcher code, see green **Code** button for more options.
+2. [Download](https://github.com/NBPub/AutoArcher/archive/refs/heads/main.zip) AutoArcher code, see green **Code** button at top of page for more options.
 3. Extract contents to directory of choice.
 READEME.md, LICENSE, and .gitignore files are not necessary.
 4. Modify "example.env" as [described](https://github.com/NBPub/AutoArcher#env-file).
 Rename to ".env"
 5. Install webdrivers for Selenium.
 See [below](https://github.com/NBPub/AutoArcher#webdrivers-selenium).